nelson123-lab/nelson123-lab/README.md

-- 👋 Hi, I’m @nelson123-lab
+- 👋 Hi, I’m Nelson Joseph.
-- 👀 I’m interested in Data science
+- 👀 I’m interested in Python Programming.
-- 🌱 I’m currently learning machine learning and deep learning
+- 🌱 I’m a Masters in Data Science student at University of Texas at Arlington.
 - 💞️ I’m looking to collaborate on ML and DL projects
 - 📫 How to reach me nelsonjoseph123@gmail.com